Are you an adviser? Go to Unbiased Pro

 There can be some advantages to transferring out of a final salary scheme:

-• You can make use of pension freedom to get a more flexible income
+• You can make use of pension freedoms to get a more flexible income.

 However, there are also big downsides to transferring, such as:

-• Your money will become exposed to the stock market, so can fall in value
+• Your money will become exposed to the stock market, which can fall in value.

-• There is a very real risk of running out of money
+• There is a real risk of running out of money.

 This is why it’s vital to take independent financial advice first, as a pension transfer is final – you can’t go back on your decision.

-Therefore any decision needs to be based on a careful, expert assessment of all your circumstances.
+Therefore, any decision must be based on a careful, expert assessment of your circumstances.

 If you found this article helpful then you might also find our article on pension recycling informative, too.